• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 Applications:

-Thinly sliced woods are primarily utilized in producing wood veneers, laminated sheets, and flooring.
-Due to their flexibility and precision, these woods are ideal for interior decoration and ornamental woodwork.
+Thin woods are usually used for wood veneers, laminate sheets, and flooring.
+Owing to their flexibility and delicacy, they are applied in interior decoration and wooden ornaments.

 7. Chipboard